USS Somers (1842): The "Somers Affair"

-On 25 November 1842 during passage to the West Indies, Midshipman Philip Spencer, the son of Secretary of War John C. Spencer, allegedly told purser's steward J.W.
+On 25 November 1842, during passage to the West Indies, Midshipman Philip Spencer, the son of Secretary of War John C. Spencer, allegedly told purser's steward J.W.
 Wales of a planned mutiny by approximately 20 members of Somers crew, who intended to use the ship for piracy from the Isle of Pines.
 Seaman Elisha Small was involved in the conversation, and Wales was threatened with death if he revealed Spencer's plan.

 On 26 November, Wales notified Captain Mackenzie of the plan through his chain of command via purser H.M.
-Heiskill and First Lieutenant Guert Gansevoort.
+Heiskell and First Lieutenant Guert Gansevoort.
 Captain Mackenzie was not inclined to take the matter seriously, but instructed Lt.
 Gansevoort to watch Spencer and the crew for evidence of confirmation.
 Lt.
 Gansevoort learned from other crew members that Spencer had been observed in secret nightly conferences with seaman Small and Boatswain's Mate Samuel Cromwell.
 Captain Mackenzie confronted Spencer with Wales' allegation that evening.
 Spencer replied that he told Wales the story as a joke.
 Spencer was arrested and put in irons on the quarterdeck.
 Papers written in Greek were discovered in a search of Spencer's locker and translated by Midshipman Henry Rodgers: The papers read: